 It is important to set goals for the reduction of any resource in order to define success.
 Planning for energy conservation is important to the District.
-As described in Section 3, the District will perform energy use benchmarking studies at both campuses and the District Office to better understand District energy use as compared to similar facilities and community college peers.
-Based on the results, RSCCD will establish annual energy use reduction goals (minimum 5% below average for similar facilities) and plan appropriate energy efficiency, demand reduction, or clean self-generation measures to achieve goals.
+As such, the District performed an energy benchmark study in 2012-2013 using the Chancellor's Office Energy Calculator.
+Using this data as a baseline, the District will establish annual energy use reduction goals (targeting an overall annual reduction of 5%) and plan appropriate energy-efficiency, demand reduction, or clean self-generation measures to achieve these goals.

-The District has stated that it will continue to participate in the California Community Colleges/Investor Owned Utility (CCC/IOU) Energy Efficiency Partnership, and will continue to leverage Proposition 39 funding, in order to help further this goal and reduce energy usage and operating costs.
+The District has stated that it will continue to participate in the California Community Colleges/Investor Owned Utility (CCC/IOU) Energy Efficiency Partnership, and will continue to leverage Proposition 39 funding, in order to help further their energy-efficiency goals and reduce energy usage and operating costs.